stormpath/stormpath-aspnetcore/docs/introduction.rst

 Introduction
 ============

 Welcome!
-This page will give you an overview of Stormpath and the Stormpath ASP.NET library, to help you decide if it's right for your project.
+This page will give you an overview of Stormpath and the Stormpath |framework| library, to help you decide if it's right for your project.

 If you're already using Stormpath, feel free to dive into any of the sections on the left for help with specific features.